 Guys, I’m so excited!
 Look at the new ceiling in my Piano room!
-What a big improvement over the ugly, ugly acoustic tile, suspended ceiling that was there before!
+What a big improvement over the unsightly acoustic tile, suspended ceiling that was there before!
 This ceiling was SO easy to install and I didn’t even have to take down the grid!
 I installed WoodHaven Planks from this post’s sponsor, Armstrong Ceilings, right onto the existing grid.

 You remember what this room looked like before, right?